andr-ew/ndls/README.md

 - everything except rate can be mapped to any arc encoder
 - rate is fixed to the grid, regardless of scope
 - type is under cut alt, fade is under len alt
-- probably a runtime config, so must be test based
+- probably a runtime config, so must be text based

 ```
 --config.lua